reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

 * Generated the test SSL certs in **/tmp/lab12** and copied them to **/etc/aziot**
 * Added the certs to the **/etc/aziot/config.toml**
 * Applied the updated **/etc/aziot/config.toml** to the IoT Edge runtime

-In this task, you will explore the IoT edge configuration inside your vm.

 1. To determine the version of IoT Edge that was installed, enter the following command: